NoroffFEU/development-platforms/src/content/docs/frameworks/Next.js/NextJs-as-backend.md

 Next.js follows a specific folder/file structure for creating API endpoints.
 All API routes are placed under the `/pages/api` directory, and each file within this directory corresponds to a unique endpoint.
 For instance, creating a file called `products.js` in the `/pages/api` folder will make the endpoint accessible at `/api/products`.

+This file-based routing system significantly simplifies the process of creating new backend routes compared to traditional backend frameworks, where routes must often be manually defined in the server code.
+In Next.js, developers can easily add new API endpoints by creating a new file, and the corresponding route is automatically configured based on the file's location.

+Compared to traditional backend frameworks like Express.js, where defining routes often involves a combination of custom route logic and middleware, Next.js's file-based routing offers a more intuitive and scalable approach for full-stack applications.
+This makes Next.js particularly appealing for projects that need rapid iteration and simpler route management.

-To create dynamic endpoints like `/users/<id>`, Next.js allows developers to create files using square brackets to indicate dynamic segments.
-For example, a file named `[id].js` within the `/pages/api/users` directory would create an endpoint accessible at `/api/users/<id>`.
-This dynamic file can then use the `req.query` object to access the value of the id parameter, enabling developers to handle requests for specific user IDs.
+Dynamic routing adds further flexibility.
+To create dynamic endpoints like `/users/<id>`, Next.js allows developers to use square brackets in filenames to indicate dynamic segments.
+For example, a file named `[id].js` within the `/pages/api/users` directory creates an endpoint accessible at `/api/users/<id>`.
+This dynamic file can then use the req.query object to access the value of the `id` parameter, enabling developers to handle requests for specific user IDs.
+This makes handling unique resource identifiers straightforward without needing additional route definitions in server configuration.

 **Code Example:**